-Enter the world of gemstone jewelry with this metalsmithing workshop in stone setting in our sunny, spotless, newly expanded jewelry school in Louisville!
+Enter the world of gemstone jewelry with this metalsmithing workshop in stone setting in our professional metalsmithing jewelry school in Louisville!
 Students will learn how to make custom bezels for cabochons.
 At the end of class, students will have completed a sterling silver stone pendant with a custom bail.

 We will cover: